 If you haven’t already created a page, go to PagesAdd New, create a new page and click on the Page Builder tab to get started.

 If you’d like to use the demo page content, you can download it here (right click and save as).
-Import the JSON file from LayoutsImport/ExportSelect Import File.
+Once the file is on your desktop you’ll need to un-zip it before importing the JSON file from LayoutsImport/ExportSelect Import File.
+From SiteOrigin Corp version

 Adding Row ID’s

 One you have a populated page, either with your own content or with the demo content listed above, it’s time to insert our row ID’s.
 Row ID’s will be used to link to each section of the page.
 Edit the first row you’d like your menu to link to and click the Attributes tab on the right, use the Row ID field to insert an ID that’ll be used later in your menu.
 For example, in our demo, the first row we’re linking to is the Services row.
 The ID used is